 - Many students have one advisor.
 Westover Honors Program students and double majors have two advisors.
 You may also choose to have a minor advisor.

 We’re in the Academic Achievement Center, 252 Hall Campus Center.

-The Advising Program at University of Lynchburg subscribes to CAS Standards for Academic Advising and the National Association of Academic Advising Core Values for Academic Advising.
+The Advising Program at University of Lynchburg subscribes to CAS Standards for Academic Advising and the NACADA (The Global Community for Academic Advising) Core Values of Academic Advising.